plone/plone.app.referenceablebehavior/README.txt

 Usage
 -----

-Just use the behavior "plone.app.referenceablebehavior.IReferenceable" in your dexterity content type.
+Just use the behavior "plone.app.referenceablebehavior.referenceable.IReferenceable" in your dexterity content type.

 In your *profiles/default/types/YOURTYPE.xml* add the behavior::